 NIH Budget Cut Proposal: Demotivating To Scientists, Students, And More

-The National Institutes of Health (NIH) one of the world's primary research centers, which is charged with the responsibility of making crucial discoveries in the field of health, could face a budget cut.
+The National Institutes of Health (NIH), one of the world's primary research centers and also the institute in charge in making crucial discoveries in the field of health, could face a budget cut.

-The NIH may be impacted greatly judging by the budget proposal from the White House.
-The budget proposal will not only affect the technological sphere, but also hamper the future education of upcoming researchers.
+The NIH may be affected greatly judging by the budget proposal from the White House.
+The budget will not only affect the technological sphere but also hamper the future education of upcoming researchers.

-According to the budget document from the Trump administration, the funding for NIH has been reduced by $5.8 billion, which is a cut of nearly 20 percent.
+Based on the document from the Trump administration, the funding for NIH has been reduced by $5.8 billion, which is a cut of nearly 20 percent.

 The proposed budget also eliminates the money required to spend on many other research programs in different federal agencies.